PHOTO CREDIT: ISTOCK

 1. APPLY TO NNAS

 All nurses whose nursing education occurred outside of Canada and are seeking initial registration to practice as a Registered Nurse in Prince Edward Island must first complete an online application to the National Nursing Assessment Service (NNAS) at www.nnas.ca.
-Full details on all required documentation for NNAS can be found on their website.
+NNAS has launched a new Expedited Service webpage which can be accessed by clicking here.
 Any associated costs with the NNAS application process are paid for by the IEN.

 2. SUBMIT DOCUMENTS TO NNAS